 What is the Plantar Fascia?

-The plantar fascia is a thick fibrous band of connective tissue which runs along the sole of the foot like a fan, from the inner edge of the heel to the base of each of the toes.
+The plantar fascia is a thick fibrous band of connective tissue that runs along the sole of the foot like a fan, from the inner edge of the heel to the base of each of the toes.

 What does it do?